 - To remember your details if you comment on a blog post, to save you from having to type in the same details again in future.
 This cookie will only be set if you select the checkbox asking for your details to be remembered.

 - To remember whether you have already agreed to accept cookies on this website.
-This means that you won’t be shown the cookie notice every time you visit.
+This means that if you have previously agreed to have cookies set, you won’t be shown the cookie notice every time you visit.
+This cookie will be reset periodically just to make sure that your cookie preferences haven’t changed.

 - For analytical purposes, for example to see where website visitors come from, which pages are popular, and what devices or browsers people use to access this website.
 These cookies are set by Google Analytics, which is the third party we use to collate this information.
 Note that your IP address (which can be considered as personal data) is ‘anonymised’ when sent to Google Analytics so your IP address isn’t stored by Google or by us.